kubernetes/website/content/en/docs/setup/independent/troubleshooting-kubeadm.md

 This may lead to problems with flannel.
 By default, flannel selects the first interface on a host.
 This leads to all hosts thinking they have the same public IP address.
 To prevent this issue, pass the `--iface eth1` flag to flannel so that the second interface is chosen.

-It could be fixed with the add of an extra row in this file: /etc/systemd/system/kubelet.service.d/10-kubeadm.conf and add this extra arguments to kubernetes on the worker nodes that join to the cluster
+It could be fixed with the add of an extra row in this file: /etc/systemd/system/kubelet.service.d/10-kubeadm.conf and add this extra arguments to kubernetes on the file of the worker nodes to join the cluster

 ...
 Environment="KUBELET_EXTRA_ARGS=--node-ip=<worker IP address>"